 “The property we live on inspires me.
 We can see a lake from where we are.
-We’ve got cows, a cat and we’ve got chickens.
-Day to day, they keep me going.” – Wendy
+We’ve got cows, a cat, and chickens.
+Day to day, they keep me going.”

 A home is more than just four walls and a roof.
 It’s a place where you can feel safe and secure.
-It can also help to enhance a person’s connections to their community.
+Your home can also make you feel more connected to your community.

-The issue of finding an affordable place to live is affecting more and more Australians.
-Capital city rents have increased at twice the rate of inflation over the past 5 years and house prices, for those who are trying to buy, are increasing exponentially.
-The waiting list for public housing has 205,000 households on it.
+It's becoming more and more difficult for many Australians to find an affordable place to live.
+Capital city rents have increased at twice the rate of inflation over the past five years.
+For those who are trying to buy, house prices are increasing exponentially.
+And there are 205,000 households on the waiting list for public housing.

-Paying rent can often push people into financial hardship and finding a suitable place to live in response to changes in relationships or family size, can be a major stressor for everyone, but especially those with mental ill-health.
+Paying rent can often push people into financial hardship.
+Finding a suitable place to live in response to changes in relationships or family size can be a major cause of stress for everyone; especially those with mental ill-health.

-It’s no wonder that for many people who live with mental illness, finding or maintaining a stable home isn’t always easy and many people end up living somewhere that’s unstable or unsuitable.
-Others spend many nights ‘couchsurfing’.
+It's no wonder that for many people who live with mental illness, finding or maintaining a stable home isn't always easy.
+Many people end up living somewhere that's unstable or unsuitable.
+Others may spend many nights ‘couchsurfing’.
 Some have periods of sleeping in their car and being homeless.

-These situations can contribute to a mental illness or make an existing one harder to manage.
+These situations can contribute to a mental health condition or make an existing one harder to manage.
 Not having a fixed address can also make access to good health care more difficult.